Nullify-Platform/cli/README.md

   --target-host TARGET-HOST
                          The base URL of the API to be scanned e.g. https://api.nullify.ai --header HEADER        List of headers for the DAST agent to authenticate with your API, separated by commas e.g. "Authorization: Bearer 1234,X-Custom-Header: abcxyz"
+  --auth-config AUTH-CONFIG
-  --github-owner GITHUB-OWNER
+                         The path to the auth config file --github-owner GITHUB-OWNER
                          The GitHub username or organisation --github-repo GITHUB-REPO